-- (1) A person issued with notice of a decision under section 51(6) may, if not satisfied with the Commissioner's decision, refer the matter in accordance with subsection (2) to the Tribunal for further review. - (2) A reference under subsection (1) may be made in the prescribed form within 7 days of the issue of the notice under section 51(6). - (3) A review of a decision made under section 51 shall be in the nature of a rehearing. - (4) The Tribunal shall act as quickly as is practicable in determining a matter referred under this section. - (5) On a reference under subsection (1) the Tribunal shall inquire into the circumstances relating to the notice and may - (a) affirm the decision of the Commissioner; - (b) affirm the decision of the Commissioner with such modifications as seem appropriate; or - (c) revoke the decision of the Commissioner and make such other decision with respect to the notice as seems fit, and the notice shall have effect or, as the case may be, cease to have effect accordingly.
+- (1) A person issued with notice of a decision under section 51(6) may, if not satisfied with the Commissioner's decision, refer the matter in accordance with subsection (2) to the Tribunal for further review. - (2) A reference under subsection (1) may be made in the prescribed form within 7 days of the issue of the notice under section 51(6). - (3) A review of a decision made under section 51 shall be in the nature of a rehearing. - (4) The Tribunal shall act as quickly as is practicable in determining a matter referred under this section. - (5) On a reference under subsection (1) the Tribunal shall inquire into the circumstances relating to the notice and may - (a) affirm the decision of the Commissioner; - (b) affirm the decision of the Commissioner with such modifications as seem appropriate; or - (c) revoke the decision of the Commissioner and make such other decision with respect to the notice as seems fit,

+Improvement and prohibition notices

+Part VI

-Improvement and prohibition notices Part VI Issue of provisional improvement notices by safety and health Division 2 sue of provisional improvement notices by safety and health representative s.
-51AB
+Issue of provisional improvement notices by safety and health representative Division 2 s.
+51AB and the notice shall have effect or, as the case may be, cease to have effect accordingly.

-- [(6) repealed] - (7) Pending the decision on a reference under this section, irrespective of the decision of the Commissioner under section 51, the operation of the notice in respect of which the reference is made shall - (a) in the case of an improvement notice, be suspended; and - (b) in the case of a prohibition notice, continue, subject to any decision to the contrary made by the Tribunal.
+- I(6)repealed] - Pending the decision on a reference under this section, (7) irrespective of the decision of the Commissioner under section 51, the operation of the notice in respect of which the reference is made shall - in the case of an improvement notice, be suspended; and (a) - in the case of a prohibition notice, continue, subject to (b) any decision to the contrary made by the Tribunal.

 [Section 51A inserted by No. 30 of 1995 s.
 38; amended by No. 51 of 2004 s.
-64, 69(1)-(3) and 98.]
+64, 69(1)-(3) and 98.1